-The shares of the Company were listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 13 October 2016 and were transferred to be listed on the Main Board of the Stock Exchange on 21 March 2019 (the "Transfer of Listing").
+The shares of the Company were listed on GEM of the Stock Exchange of Hong Kong Limited starting from 13 October 2016 and were transferred to be listed on the Main Board of the Stock Exchange of Hong Kong Limited starting from 21 March 2019.

-The financial statements is presented in thousands of Hong Kong dollars ("HK\$000"), unless otherwise stated.
+The consolidated financial statements is presented in thousands of Hong Kong dollars ("HK\$000"), unless otherwise stated.